Your connection to the Department of Economics remains long after you graduate!

-- Economics Undergraduate Mentorship Program: this program links undergraduate economics students during their junior and senior years with mentors in order to help them develop life and career skills through the guidance of seasoned professionals.
+- Economics Undergraduate Mentorship Program: This program links undergraduate economics students with mentors in order to help them develop life and career skills through the guidance of seasoned professionals.

-- Women in Economics: this group seeks to expand networking and educational opportunities for women who work in economics, or are studying in or have general interest in the field.
+- Women in Economics: this group seeks to expand networking and educational opportunities for women who work in economics, study economics, or have general interest in the field.

-- Distinguished Alumnus Award: established in 1985, the Department of Economics Distinguished Alumnus award recognizes an alumnus or alumna whose professional achievements and cumulative contributions have brought personal distinction, enhanced the profession, improved the welfare of the general public, and brought honor to their alma mater.
+- Distinguished Alumni Award: Established in 1985, the Department of Economics Distinguished Alumnus award recognizes an alumnus or alumna whose professional achievements and cumulative contributions have brought personal distinction, enhanced the profession, improved the welfare of the general public, and brought honor to their alma mater.

 - Notable Economics Alumni: The Department of Economics is proud to have many distinguished alumni among its thousands of graduates.